Plešivec (mountain)

+The Plešivec (Pleßberg) is a mountain in the Ore Mountains in the Czech Republic.
+It has an elevation of 1028 m.
+The top of the mountain is located in the territory of Abertamy.

-Location and surrounding area
+Location

-The Plešivec or Pleßberg lies southeast of Abertamy (Abertham) at the most striking escarpment of the Ore Mountains where it drops into the valley of the river Eger.
-West of the mountain lies the valley of the Bystřice (Wistritz).
+The Plešivec lies southeast of Abertamy at the most striking escarpment of the Ore Mountains where it drops into the valley of the river Ohře.
+West of the mountain lies the valley of the Bystřice river (a tributary of the Ohře).